SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 - Review variables
   - Life cycle of variable
   - Variable types
-  - Variables in functions vs. `.h` file
+  - Variables in functions vs. variables in `.h` file
 - Review functions
   - What is a function?
   - Parameters